vanboefer/lint_ii/README.md

 **LiNT-II** is a new implementation of the original **LiNT** tool (see [here](#original-lint)).
 There are two differences between **LiNT** and **LiNT-II**:

 - The **NLP tools** used to extract linguistic features from the text.
-LiNT has [T-Scan](https://github.com/CentreForDigitalHumanities/tscan) under the hood, while LiNT-II uses the [spaCy](https://spacy.io/) and [wordfreq](https://github.com/rspeer/wordfreq) libraries.
+LiNT has [T-Scan](https://github.com/CentreForDigitalHumanities/tscan) under the hood, while LiNT-II uses [spaCy](https://spacy.io/).
 - The **coefficients** (weights) used in the formula.
 Since the features are calculated differently, the coefficients are also different.

 For more information, please refer to ['What is LiNT-II?'](#what-is-lint-ii) and [LiNT-II documentation]().